-In 2005 the center moved to the building at 1130 Hightower Trail in Sandy Springs allowing the expansion of client services, the food pantry and the addition of the CAC Boutique to provide free clothing to those in need and serve as a thrift shop to generate revenue.
+In 2005, CAC undertook a capital campaign to purchase its own building at 1130 Hightower Trail in Sandy Springs, allowing the expansion of client services, the food pantry and the addition of the CAC Boutique to provide free clothing to those in need and serve as a thrift shop to generate revenue.

 CAC is a volunteer-driven and charitable organization that unites members from throughout the community interested in helping their neighbors in need.
-Over the years the Center has been supported by 33 local congregations of all faiths and a broad network of donors and supporters including the City of Sandy Springs, Fulton County, the United Way of Greater Atlanta, foundations, businesses, civic organizations, schools and individual contributors.
+Over the years the Center has been supported by 33 local congregations of all faiths and a broad network of donors and supporters including, the City of Sandy Springs, Fulton County, the United Way of Greater Atlanta, foundations, businesses, civic organizations, schools and individual contributors.
 Supporters provide financial contributions, in-kind donations and volunteer manpower.